fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Modify your exercise routine temporarily

 While staying active is important, avoid strenuous workouts, heavy lifting, or high-impact activities for the first few days after IUI.
-Light exercise like walking is perfectly fine and actually beneficial.
+Light exercise such as walking is generally considered appropriate and may support circulation and overall wellbeing during this time.

 Your body needs time to recover from the procedure, and gentle movement supports good circulation without putting stress on your reproductive system.